Doiverson/cache-handler/README.md

 docker-compose up -d
 ```

 Then, build and start the Next.js app as usual.
+The app will be running on ports 3000 and 3001.

 To see the cache logs use NEXT_PRIVATE_DEBUG_CACHE=1 [troubleshooting](https://caching-tools.github.io/next-shared-cache/troubleshooting)